 Horses can be resilient creatures, but they are hardly designed for life on the highway.
 For competitive equestrians, there’s no avoiding trailer travel, nor the stress it places on our horses.
 Even the most agreeable equine traveler is going to feel some bit of stress during transport (who doesn't?), and we all know stress can trigger a cascade of problems.
+It is crucial to ensure that you're feeding your horses the best nutrients in order to stay health on the road.

 Consider the physical toll (loading/unloading, movement and vibration from the road), compounding the physiological stress of being separated from the herd and confined to a box zipping down the highway.